Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

 \item \textbf{Proportion of duplicate topics:} High values suggest that certain topics may need to be merged, indicating that the topic-merging strategy likely requires refinement. \end{enumerate}

-To quantify the consistency of the expert ratings, we calculated inter-rater agreement for each of the four evaluation dimensions: whether a topic is interpretable, whether it fits the question, whether it is too specific, and whether it should be marked as a duplicate.
+To quantify the consistency of the expert ratings, we calculated inter-rater agreement for each of the four dimensions: whether a topic is interpretable, whether it fits the question, whether it is too specific, and whether it should be marked as a duplicate.
 For each dimension, Randolph’s Kappa was computed over all responses at the level of individual questions and in aggregated form across all questions.
-This directly addresses \textbf{research question 6:} \textit{To what extent do raters agree on the quality of the topic modeling results, as measured by Randolph’s Kappa?} Randolph’s Kappa is well-suited to our setup as it corrects for chance agreement and accommodates categorical judgments from multiple raters~\cite{chaturvedi2015evaluation, randolph2005free}.
+Randolph’s Kappa is well-suited to our setup as it corrects for chance agreement and considers categorical judgments from multiple raters~\cite{chaturvedi2015evaluation, randolph2005free}.